 Accounting for Long-Lived Assets-Impairment Evaluation-Goodwill.
 We test goodwill for impairment on an annual basis, regardless of whether adverse events or changes in circumstances have occurred.
 The annual test begins with goodwill and all intangible assets being allocated to applicable reporting units.
 We then perform a qualitative assessment to determine whether it is "more likely than not" that the fair value of the reporting unit is less than its carrying amount.
 If it is concluded that it is "more likely than not" that the fair value of a reporting unit is less than its carrying amount, it is necessary to perform the two-step goodwill impairment test.
 Otherwise the two-step goodwill impairment test is not required.
-We have one reporting unit for goodwill impairment testing.
-We performed our annual goodwill impairment test as of October 1, 2014, which resulted in no impairments.
+We have one reporting unit for goodwill impairment test as of October 1, 2015, which resulted in no impairments.